Colonial-Era Spanish Ships

 Ship types described include the larger caravelas, naos, and galeones, along with smaller bergantines, fragatas, and barcos, as well as fustas and chalupas.

-Within the primary source record, the ca. 1537 manuscript volume commonly known as the Espejo de Navegantes ("Mariner's Mirror"), written by the royal cosmographer Alonso de Chaves includes his own list of ship types ranked by size from small to large, including a wide range of ships used not just in the New World but also in the Mediterranean Sea and eastern Atlantic Ocean.
+Also within the primary source record, the ca. 1537 manuscript volume commonly known as the Espejo de Navegantes ("Mariner's Mirror"), written by the royal cosmographer Alonso de Chaves includes his own list of ship types ranked by size from small to large, including a wide range of ships used not just in the New World but also in the Mediterranean Sea and eastern Atlantic Ocean.
 The digitized original manuscript can be found at the Spanish Royal Academy of History under the name Quatri partitu en cosmographia pratica i por otro no[m]bre llamado Espeio de Navegantes.
+The list below begins on Image 120.

 Navios Mancos y Pesados